 Our faculty advance science, improve patient care and, most importantly, inspire our students to approach their profession with open minds and a desire to make a difference.
 The relatively small student body ensures close professional relationships and networking opportunities.
 An array of curricular options, including electives and dual degree programs, allows each student to find and nurture his or her evolving niche within the profession.

 Veterinary students play an integral role in the seven hospitals and clinics that comprise Cummings Veterinary Medical Center at Tufts.
 From their first year onward, students gain valuable expertise and enjoy a rich clinical learning environment at the:

-Hospital for Large Animals, providing active involvement in the diagnosis, treatment and prevention of disease in horses, especially equine athletes and sport horses, camelids and small ruminants.
+• Hospital for Large Animals, providing active involvement in the diagnosis, treatment and prevention of disease in horses, especially equine athletes and sport horses, camelids and small ruminants.

 Students engage in a myriad of opportunities, including basic, translational and clinical research, shelter medicine, comparative oncology, wildlife and conservation medicine, the study of human-animal interactions, regenerative medicine, and more.
 A major international grant, Emerging Pandemic Threats One Health Workforce, and the International Veterinary Medicine certificate program, along with other ongoing projects, allow students to contribute to global One Health.
 These opportunities create a campus without boundaries, offer unique learning experiences, and ultimately lead our graduates to exciting and fulfilling careers.

 Located just 30 miles west of the city of Boston, students take advantage of the area’s internationally renowned teaching hospitals and biomedical research centers, as well as join in the vibrant atmosphere of more than 300,000 college students living, learning, and growing together.